yemaozi88/subskill-laravel/readme.md

 - [] Only show detail for the last session of specified day for each student
 - [] Add lookup detail for each student in Admin/Eword
 - [] Make eword quiz question orders random
+- [] Replace all development version js to distribution version